Clarksville Area Chamber of Commerce May 2022 Events, Announcements - Clarksville Online

 Mycal Patterson with Cumberland Connect will be the guest speaker.
 Lunch will be provided.
 CYP is a platform for young professionals to build relationships, develop professionally, become politically and philanthropically active, and contribute to the economic development and high quality of life in our community.

-For more information, or if you are interested in joining CYP for only $50.00 a year, please reach out to Sierra Allison at sierra@clarksville.tn.us.
+For more information, or if you are interested in joining CYP for only $50.00 a year, please reach out to Sierra Allison at .

 Tuesday, May 17th, at 5:00pm, the Chamber is hosting Empowering Entrepreneurs at Old Glory Distilling Co.
 451 Alfred Thun Road.
 Guest speaker, Jay DeMarcus of Rascal Flatts, will discuss his time as a songwriter, producer, and vocalist and launch of his entrepreneurial career with RED STREET COUNTRY.
 The event is $35.00 for Members and $40.00 for Non-Members.
-Register online or send your RSVP payment to Sierra Allison at sierra@clarksville.tn.us.
+Register online or send your RSVP payment to Sierra Allison at .

 For more information, call or contact Sierra at 931.245.4342.

 Business After Hours will be held on Thursday, May 19th, from 5:00pm-7:00pm at Altra Federal Credit Union, 1600 Madison Street.
 Don’t miss Clarksville’s premier networking event, offered at no cost to Chamber members – make new business connections and enjoy great food and fun!
-For more information contact Sierra Allison at sierra@clarksville.tn.us.
+For more information contact Sierra Allison at .

 Save the Date for the 117th Annual Dinner & Gala!
 Tuesday, June 7th, the Chamber will celebrate at Wilma Rudolph Event Center with a social starting at 5:30pm.
 The Gala serves as an opportunity to celebrate the achievements from the previous year.